Cvanshulll/NodeChat/README.md

 ## Features
 - **LAN Chat**: Chat with users on the same Wi-Fi or LAN network.
 - **Server Discovery**: Clients automatically find the server using UDP broadcasting.
 - **Chatrooms**: Join specific chatrooms to communicate with others.
+To leave a chatroom, type `exit`.
 - **Real-Time Messaging**: Messages are delivered instantly using Redis Pub/Sub.
 - **Exit Command**: Leave the chatroom by typing `exit`.